Skip to main content

 What is traceability?

-Traceability is the capacity to effectively track and trace items in manufacturing and distribution processes from the moment they enter the supply chain to the moment they exit as finished goods.
-It means that every item and every action involving the item leaves a trace, imperative for ensuring compliance and identifying potential problems.
+Traceability is the capacity to effectively track and trace items in manufacturing and distribution processes from the moment they enter the supply chain to the moment they reach the consumer.
+It means that every action that involves the product leaves a trace, which allows for greater transparency and accountability, as it enables stakeholders to identify and correct any potential risks or issues that may arise along the way.

-Traceability enables pinpointing the exact moment where something has gone wrong and organizing product callbacks whenever a pervading fault in a batch is detected.
-Having traceability-related policies in place can also give companies the capability to avoid product non-conformity issues.
+Traceability enables companies to pinpoint the exact moment where something has gone wrong and organize product callbacks whenever a pervading fault in a batch is detected.
+Having effective traceability-related recordkeeping policies in place can also give companies the capability to avoid product non-conformity issues.

 In today’s highly regulated markets, traceability is an important aspect of doing business, especially in industries such as food, healthcare, automotive, etc., where one mistake could have a cascading impact.
 Traceability should, however, be a priority for all modern manufacturers regardless of their industry and its specific regulations.